ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 `Content-Security-Policy-Report-Only`, a relative of [Content Security Policy (CSP)](http://www.html5rocks.com/en/tutorials/security/content-security-policy/), can be used to find insecure embedded content.
 CSP is an HTTP header which defines an embedded content loading policy that a web browser should respect.
 For example, a policy could dictate that the browser should load image assets only over a specific CDN host, and the browser would block image assets from other hosts.

-Content Security Policy Report Only operates similarly, but instead of block assets, the browser serves them to the user while silently sending a report of the policy violations to a pre-defined URL.
+Content-Security-Policy-Report-Only operates in a similar fashion.
+Instead of block assets, the browser serves them to the user while silently sending a report of the policy violations to a pre-defined URL.
 This allows you to collect insecure embedded content into a list.

 Here's an example of a CSP Report-Only header, assuming you have implemented an endpoint that will handle the report requests.